bladerun16/Informatics-Stats-and-Maths/README.md

 The material on this repository reflects class activities during the last academic year, currently, the second semester of 2022/2023.
 The material is not autonomous at all, and should be used only as a complement to class participation.

 The materials will be constantly updated after the lectures, when necessary

+The Syllabus.xlsx reflects the contents of past lectures and the plans for the forthcoming lectures.
+It will be constantly updated, in case of changes.